 If you are looking for an alternative to the typical HVAC system and a more efficient way to reduce your heating costs, consider having a heat pump installed in your home.
 In Florida’s climate, cooling is a significant expense (less so with heating).
 A heat pump is designed to thrive under these conditions and can help cut your costs while saving on energy.
-A heat pump can also provide your home with year-round comfort, functioning as both a heater and air conditioner.
+A heat pump can also provide your home with year-round comfort, functioning as both a heater and an air conditioner.

 How Does A Heat Pump Work?